hanpari/sovereign/source/02/052_drama.md

 He was already aware of that part since he had lived through this once.
 Samara had arrived in the city a week ago and gotten stuck at the airport with a load of baggage.
 Coincidentally, Andrey had been wandering around and offered her help, so they became acquaintances.
 When the wheelchair had broken down, she called Andrey.

 Samara shrugged.
 "Still so impatient!
 A girl would think you didn't need to rush things, taking into account the circumstances.
-We have met again after so many years, Sava, but you made sure to burst the bubble, our happy reunion."
+We have met again after so many years, Sava - but you made sure to burst the bubble of our happy reunion."

 Gromov found her arguments reasonable.
 Was it really necessary to investigate the sudden, yet welcome mystery?
 All the regrets he had, he could face them in this weird dreamland, probing what would have happened if he had given a different answer to her.

 But Samara did not look disappointed, wearing a cold, calculating expression.

 "What if I let you kill my auntie and her dog today?" she suggested cooly.
 "Was a mistake to keep the history unaltered, playing my part accordingly and truthfully?
 What about you, Sava?
-Even in a wonderland, you keep analyzing the world instead of being thankful for the rare opportunity to meet the only love of your life."
+Can't you just shut up and be thankful for the rare opportunity?
+Am I not the only love of your life?"

 "The only love?
 Sounds so noble and haughty," Gromov grinned, even though he did not find it funny at all.
 "I've never admitted this."